Austria is synonymous with alpine skiing. With around 400 ski resorts, we can safely call Austria a winter sports paradise.

 < Click on the images to enlarge >

 Tourism with style

-The first stop on my winter tour through Austria by train was Zillertal, Tyrol.
-After a few days in wonderful Vienna I was looking forward to hitting the slopes.
-Late February the winter had taken a firm hold on the Austrian Alps and there was snow in abundance.
+The first train stop on my winter tour through Austria was Zillertal, Tyrol.
+After a few days in fantastic Vienna, I was looking forward to hitting the slopes.
+Moreover, the winter had taken a firm hold on the Austrian Alps in late February, and there was abundant snow.
 Chilly but great fun The skiing conditions […]

 Although Filzmoos had received the first snow when we arrived in early December and was partly dressed in white, the landscape had more of a spring feeling to it.
-This was by no means disappointing, as it meant sun from blue sky and enjoyable temperatures.
-Thus, perfect conditions for winter hiking and horse-carriage trips.
-Winter […]
+This was by no means disappointing, as it meant sun from the blue sky and enjoyable temperatures.
+Thus, perfect conditions for winter hiking and horse-carriage trips. […]

 With or without skis, Resterhöhe at 1894 metres is a great place to start your winter holiday.
 Just 12 minutes in the gondola lift from the valley below, we arrived at the mountain top.
-The views of the valley below and towards the Hohe Tauern mountain massifs to the south are absolutely amazing.
-From Resterhöhe […]
+The views of the valley below and towards the Hohe Tauern mountain massifs to the south are amazing.
+From Resterhöhe we […]

 I did not have to venture many meters from the lift station and out onto the Gottesacker Plateau before an adventurous winter landscape opened in front of me.
 Then, almost in a hurry, I embarked on the 5 km trail (there is also a shorter version with 3 km).
 Moreover, fresh snow had arrived a […]

 The Kitzsteinhorn is a 3203 m high mountain in the state of Salzburg, more or less in the middle of Austria.
 The trip to the top takes about 30-40 minutes and three separate cable cars.
 The rewards are several eateries and bars, a wide range of pistes and non-less than spectacular views from the +3000 […]